mikolalysenko/robust-arithmetic-notes/README.md

 # Robust arithmetic in JavaScript

+These notes are adapted from the class lecture notes for CS558, Computational Geometry, which was taught at the University of Wisconsin-Madison in the fall of 2013.

 ### The real RAM model

 In computational geometry, many algorithms are described and analyzed in terms of the [real RAM model](http://en.wikipedia.org/wiki/Blum%E2%80%93Shub%E2%80%93Smale_machine).
 A real RAM machine is a fictitious sort of computer whose memory cells contain arbitrary [real numbers](http://en.wikipedia.org/wiki/Real_number) and whose operations include ordinary arithmetic (`+, -, *, /` exponentiation, etc.).
 The real RAM model conceptually simplifies many algorithms and is a useful tool for both teaching and exploring geometric ideas.